• Skip to primary navigation

 • 🧂 Substitutions

-• Super Creamy!
-This recipe is fabulously creamy, and with the 3 cheeses it is definitely a family and kid favorite!
+• Super Creamy.
+This recipe is fabulously creamy, and with the 3 kinds of cheese, it is definitely a family and kid favorite.

 • It's Versatile.
 A dish that allows you to be creative.
-You can swap out spices, cheeses, etc. all based upon what you have on hand or flavor changes.
+You can swap out spices, cheeses, etc. all based on what you have on hand or flavor changes.

 🥘 Ingredients

-• Elbow Macaroni - Any type of pasta will do, but the best pastas for this mac and cheese are Penne, Rigatoni, Rotini, and Conchiglie (little shells).
+• Elbow Macaroni - 3 cups of uncooked elbow macaroni.
+Any type of pasta will do, but the best kinds of pasta for this mac and cheese are Penne, Rigatoni, Rotini, and Conchiglie (little shells).

-• Milk - Helps make the dish rich and creamy.
+• Milk - 1 cup of whole milk.
+This helps make the dish rich and creamy.

-• Heavy Cream - Helps add a thickness to the cheese sauce.
+• Heavy Cream - 1 cup of heavy cream, which helps add thickness to the cheese sauce.
 (Don't have it?
 See my substitutions)

-• Eggs - Fresh is best, the egg will add additional richness and creaminess.
+• Eggs - 2 large eggs.
+Fresh is best, and the egg will add additional richness and creaminess.

-• Cheese - For this recipe I am using 3 cheeses - sharp cheddar, Colby Jack, and, American cheese.
+• Cheese - For this recipe, I am using 3 kinds of cheese: 2 cups of sharp cheddar, 1 cup of Colby Jack, and 4 ounces of American cheese.
 You can really use whatever you like for yours, so try different flavors!
+Take a look at my post on the best kinds of cheese for mac and cheese to learn more.

-• Seasoning - Garlic powder, onion powder, cayenne pepper, salt, and pepper.
+• Seasoning - 1 teaspoon of garlic powder, 1 teaspoon of onion powder, and ½ teaspoon each of cayenne pepper, salt, and pepper.
 Adjust these to your tastes or omit any that you do not like.

 🧂 Substitutions

-• The Best - You can substitute 1 cup heavy cream with ¾ cup whole milk plus ¼ cup melted butter stir until combined.
+• Best - You can substitute 1 cup heavy cream with ¾ cup whole milk plus ¼ cup melted butter and stir until combined.

-• Better - You can substitute 1 cup heavy cream for 1 cup cream cheese.
-(This will change the flavor slightly but is still delicious!)
+• Better - You can substitute 1 cup of heavy cream for 1 cup of cream cheese.
+(This will change the flavor slightly, but it is still delicious!)

 • Good - You can substitute 1 cup heavy cream for 1 cup milk, plus 2 tablespoons cornstarch, whisked into the milk.